 Step 10 - Install Fixtures

-Add the shower fixtures, including control knobs and shower head, as soon as all of the caulking and adhesives has set up completely.
-Prevent leaks with plumber's tape on the shower head.
+Add the shower fixtures, including control knobs and showerhead, as soon as all of the caulking and adhesives have been set up completely.
+Prevent leaks with plumber's tape on the showerhead.
 Make sure that there are no leaks before using your newly installed shower stall.